AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/get-started-wf-administration/actions-in-admin-console.md

 product-area: system-administration;setup
 navigation-topic: start-with-workfront-administration
 title: Platform-based administration differences (Adobe Workfront/Adobe Business Platform)
 description: If your organization has been onboarded to the Adobe Business Platform, your users use the Adobe Business Platform to access Adobe Workfront.
-This means that:
+This means that - EDIT ME.
 ---

 # Platform-based administration differences (Adobe Workfront/Adobe Business Platform)